Mecca: Hajr-e-Aswad (The Black Stone)

 The Black Stone is a stone, considered by scientists to be a meteorite or of similar origin and believed by Muslims to be of divine origin.
-It is set in the eastern corner of the Ka’bah and it is Sunnah to touch and kiss the stone.
+It is set in the eastern corner of the Ka'bah and it is Sunnah to touch and kiss the stone.
 The area around the stone is generally always crowded and guarded by policemen to ensure the pilgrims' safety.
 In Islamic tradition, the stone was sent down from Jannah (Paradise) and used to build the Ka'bah.
 It used to be a white stone (and was whiter than milk).
 Because of the worldly sins of man, it slowly changed color to black over the years after it was brought down to Earth.

 Maqam Ibrahim

 This is the stone that Ibrahim (Abraham) stood on to build the higher parts of the Ka'bah.
 It contains two footprints that are comparatively larger than average modern-day human feet.
 The stone is raised and housed in a golden hexagonal chamber beside the Ka'bah on the Mataf plate.
+The stone inside the casing is square shaped and measures 40 cm in length and width, and 20 cm in height.
+It used to be enclosed by a structure called the Maqsurat Ibrahim which was covered by a sitara: an ornamental, embroidered curtain that was replaced annually.
+Currently, it is placed inside a golden-metal enclosure.
+The outer casing has changed a number of times over the years; historic photographs show that the arch of the Banu Shaybah Gate stood next to it.

 Safa and Marwa

 Muslims believe that in the divine revelation to Muhammad, the Quran, Allah describes the mountains of Safa and Marwah as symbols of His divinity.
-Walking between the two mountains seven times, 4 times from Safa to Marwah and 3 times from Marwah interchangeably, is considered a mandatory pillar (rukn) of 'Umrah.
+Walking between the two mountains seven times, four times from Safa to Marwah and three times from Marwah interchangeably, is considered a mandatory pillar (rukn) of Umrah.